CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 Our DNN potential is slightly different from the one used in the first-day.
 We use the local-frame descriptors, instead of the smooth descriptors, for computational efficiency.
-We recommend the use of the smooth descriptors for condensed phase systems.

 During training, you should look at `lcurve.out`.
 This file contains the fitting error of the DNN as a function of the number of training steps.
 Use gnuplot to plot the training and testing error forces for one the potentials in folders 1, 2 or 3 in `03-train/iter.00?`.
-For the first iteration, you could plot it
+For example, you could plot the learning curve of the first iteration with:
-with:

 ```
 cd 03-train/iter.001/1